ProjectSidewalk/SidewalkGallery/README.md

 ## Setup Instructions

 ### Frontend (Angular / Scala)
 The front-end just requires us to run Scala.
+The tilde (~) in front enables watch mode.
+Everything in the `app`, `conf` and `ui directories will automatically be updated upon the next reload.
 ```
-sbt run
+sbt ~run
 ```

 ### Backend
+To build and run the dtaabase:
 ```
 docker build -t "sidewalkgallery_db" .
 sudo docker run --name "postgis" -p 25432:5432 -d -t "sidewalkgallery_db"